ZS Offshore

 Snap it.
 Send it.
 Sedna handles the rest.

-@Dock turns your catch photos into structured trip data, personalized Angler Cards, and Captain's Reports — from a single email or text message.
-The process starts on the water and finishes before you leave the cleaning station.
+@Dock turns your catch photos into structured trip data, personalized Angler Cards, and Captain's Reports — from a single email.
+No apps, no tagging, no data entry.
+Just your phone camera and one email.

 1